 The computer revolution has created vast industries and countless jobs that employ professionals educated in electrical and computer engineering, computer science and information technology— all closely related disciplines involving the understanding and design of computers and computational processes.
 Computer profession specialties constitute a continuum.
 At one pole is computer science, which is primarily concerned with theory, design and implementation of software— the product being a computer program.
 At the other pole is computer engineering, primarily concerned with firmware (the micro-code that controls processors), hardware (the processors themselves, as well as entire computers), software (system-level and user/application-level) and interfacing systems (both at hardware and software level) that will allow computer systems to communicate with the outside world as well as with each other.
 It is not possible, however, to draw a clear line between the two disciplines; many practitioners function to at least some extent as both computer engineers and computer scientists.
 Computer Engineers distinguish themselves with their versatile set of skills: they can design and build computers, interface them with the outside world and make them talk to each other, develop firmware and also create system-level and user/application-level software.

-The Department of Electrical and Computer Engineering offers highly structured programs that emphasize not only the theoretical fundamentals but also the practical aspects of the engineering profession.
+The Department of Electrical, Computer, and Biomedical Engineering offers highly structured programs that emphasize not only the theoretical fundamentals but also the practical aspects of the engineering profession.
 The curriculum in the first two years of the Computer Engineering and the Electrical Engineering programs are identical.
 The first-year courses will provide the students with grounding in engineering science fundamentals such as mathematics, physics, chemistry, computer science and the theory of electric circuits.
 The second year of the program introduces discrete mathematics, data structures and engineering algorithms, and electrical engineering core subjects such as analog and digital electronic circuits and systems.
 In the third year, students will further study computer architecture, microcomputer systems, object-oriented analysis and design, digital electronics, communication systems and control theory.

 In the final year of the program, students will take courses in data communications, digital systems engineering, real-time operating systems, VLSI design and numerical techniques.
 The fourth year curriculum also allows students further specialization in a variety of subject areas through an extensive technical electives list.
 During this final year of the program all students must complete a mandatory group design project.
-The key objective of the Capstone Design Project is to encourage students to plan, design and implement their project while developing the skills to make key decisions independently.
+The key objective of the Design Project is to encourage students to plan, design and implement their project while developing the skills to make key decisions independently.